psychowood/ghostfolio-docker/README.md

 <details>
 <summary> 1. <code>git clone</code> this repo in a folder of your choice inside your docker host.</summary><p>

-Besides getting all the files you'll end up with a *ghostfolio-data* directory that will be used to store ghostfolio application files.

 ```vb
 rancher@burmilla:/mnt/containers$ git clone https://github.com/psychowood/ghostfolio-docker